How Insurers Are Using Private LLMs to Parse Claims Data

 Insurance has a reputation for paper stacks, acronyms, and long waits for something simple, like a repair check.
 That is changing as claims workflows absorb a new kind of help: the private LLM.

-Insurers are adopting large language models that run inside secure boundaries, speak actuary and plain English, and turn unstructured claims text into structured decisions.
+Insurers across the insurance industry are adopting large language models that run inside secure boundaries, speak actuary and plain English, and turn unstructured claims text into structured decisions.
 The shift is not only about speed.
-It is about traceability, auditability, and a kinder customer experience that treats clarity like a genuinely useful feature.
+It is about traceability, auditability, and a kinder customer experience that treats clarity like a genuinely useful feature, improves customer satisfaction, and overall service quality.

 Why Claims Parsing Needs a New Brain